JiuTian-VL/Large-VLM-based-VLA-for-Robotic-Manipulation/README.md

 <div align="center">

-# Awesome VLA for Robotic Manipulation
+# Awesome VLM-based VLA for Robotic Manipulation

 <h3 align="center">
   <strong>⭐ Give us a star if you like it! ⭐</strong>